Quist-A/spooky-pebble-game/README.md

 ## Overview of files

-The file spooky_solver.py is the file to run the spooky solver to find fronts as shown in the paper. \
+The file ParetoFrontSearcher.py is the file to run the spooky solver to find fronts as shown in the paper. \
 The file plotResults.py plots the results of the solver.

 The file Convert_bench_file_to_DAG.py is used to convert a .bench file from the benchmark folder to a DAG.
 This DAG can then be used as benchmark input for the spooky pebble game simulators.

-The file bmc2.py is the actual bmc solver of the spooky pebble game.
+The file gameSolver.py is the actual bmc solver of the spooky pebble game.
 This solver tries to find a solution timestep by timestep.
 The current performance is pretty good when many pebbles are used.

-The file pebble_bmc2.py provide setups for the bmc solver for the spooky pebble game problem.
+The file bmcFormula.py provide setups for the bmc solver for the spooky pebble game problem. \
+The file solutionOptimizer.py provides an optimizer to reduce pebbles, spooks and number of moves for a game solution found by the gameSolver.